 Logical destinations are objects in your Infoprint Manager system that you can submit jobs to.
-Your initial Infoprint Manager environment has one default logical destination.
+In the simple print model shown in Figure 1, the Infoprint Manager environment has one default logical destination.
 You may want to add more logical destinations to support specific types of jobs and specific groups of job submitters.
 When you create an additional logical destination, you specify a name for the logical destination and associate it with a specific queue.
 The logical destination and the queue must reside in the same Infoprint Manager server.